Why Buy Distribution Box?

 Types of Distribution Boards:-

 - Fuse box- it is used in facilities where all electricity is controlled and distributed.
-They contain three components: main switch, circuit breakers and residual current device.
+They contain three components: main switch, circuit breakers, and residual current device.

-y protect the circuits from getting overheated, with a breaker connected by 3 wires along each circuit.
+- Main Breaker Panel: A commonly used distribution board; main breaker panels protect the circuits and keep an eye on the panel’s amperage capacity.
+They protect the circuits from getting overheated, with a breaker connected by 3 wires along each circuit.
 Incidentally, given its function, the main breaker panel can cut power to the house including the circuit breakers.

-- Main Lug Panel: Main lug units are mainly used as a distribution board when there appears to be the main breaker upstream.
+- Main Lug Panel: Main lug units are mainly used as a distribution box when there appears to be the main breaker upstream.
 Line wires go into these lugs, where the main lug panel can be used as a sub-panel when it is connected to a breaker from the main panel.
 In the event of an emergency, the disconnection at the meter can cut power without it entering the house.

-- Subpanels- Subpanels are easy to install, safer and efficient for homes.
+- Subpanels: Subpanels are easy to install, safer and efficient for homes.
 They are smaller and help in distributing power to a specific part of your home or area in the property.
 Sub panels get their power from the main panel and are free to adjust the electricity distribution around the area or property.
 They don’t have disconnects anyway.

-- Transfer Switches- A transfer switch shifts load between two electrical sources.
+- Transfer Switches: A transfer switch shifts load between two electrical sources.
 Often described as a type of subpanel, transfer switches are best for backup power generators wherein they convert generator power to electrical power via the breaker panel.

 There are essentially two types of transfer switches – Manual Transfer Switches and Automatic Transfer Switches.